Part time finance director – could be just what you need

 Exit planning, acquisitions and raising finance will also come under the FD’s remit as will ad hoc project management.

-What does the part time Finance Director role look like?
+What does the part time FD role look like?

 The key objective is to get all the routine financial processes and management reporting to work on “automatic pilot”.

-Once this is happening the business should be scalable over a large range of growth knowing that its financial processes and reporting are able to support growth without needing to be redesigned every five minutes.
+Once this is happening the business should be scalable over a large range of growth.
+Financial processes and reporting are able to support growth without needing to be redesigned every five minutes.

 Whilst ensuring the routine work is happening properly, the part-time FD can also undertake other tasks that the business prioritises and tick them off when they’re achieved.

-Less is more for the part time Finance Director
+Less is more for the part time FD

 In many ways the ideal progression is for the part-time finance director to make most of the job redundant by training other people to do it and by ensuring that things which are fixed stay fixed.